 The Brecon Beacons are an iconic image when thinking about the UK.
-There are so many different kinds of walk you can take – from hiking across the grassy plains, to walking behind waterfalls, to rambling near reservoirs.
+There are so many different kinds of walks you can take – from hiking across the grassy plains, to walking behind waterfalls, to rambling near reservoirs.

 The first was the Four Waterfalls Walk near Ystradfellte, which involves woodland walks and the opportunity to walk behind a large waterfall (for free)!
 This was a lot of fun … and very wet, obviously!

-You could also walk across the bridge in the middle of the reservoir to get perfect 360 degree photos of all sides of the reservoir.
+You could also walk across the bridge in the middle of the reservoir to get perfect 360-degree photos of all sides of the reservoir.

 9. Lake District, Cumbria

 Although the National Trust only part-owns some land in the Lake District, it just had to make it on this list of the best National Trust places given how stunning it is here.

 The lakes are vast and are surrounded by the rolling green hills that every true Brit loves.
 They make for ample picture-perfect moments and offer so many different countryside walks – well worth a visit!

 …and once in the autumn when the towering trees had turned golden.

 Stourhead offers you the chance to visit the house and learn about the history behind who lived here.
 But what most people will come to see is the world-famous landscape garden.